This is post #10 of a series regarding the Chase Ultimate Rewards program.

 However, for those that do not pay their statement balance off every month, there are significant differences, but quite honestly, I probably wouldn’t recommend either of these cards if that is the case.
 Cards where you can earn a decent number of points and miles typically come with a high interest rate, and having that rate typically is not worth the points and miles you earn.
 So here is the difference:

 - Chase Ink Plus: The Chase Ink Plus is a credit card which means you are allowed to carry a balance on your card.

 - Chase Ink Bold: The Chase Ink Bold is a charge card which means you must pay your balance in full each month.
 With that said, this card comes with no set spending limit.
 Your credit limit adjusts with how the card is used as well as your payment history.
 Also, because there is no set credit limit, when calculating your credit the balance is not included (this is the amount of debt vs. available credit).

 - If you are going to pay off your card in full every month… then it really doesn’t matter, either will work

-- If you think you might need to carry a balance a month here or there… then get the Chase Ink Plus (but remember, I am not recommending carrying a balance!)
+- If you think you might need to carry a balance a month here or there… then only use your Chase Ink Plus (but remember, I am not recommending carrying a balance!)

-- If you want no pre-set spending limit… then get the Chase Ink Bold
+- If you want no pre-set spending limit… then use your Chase Ink Bold card

-I personally got the Chase Ink Bold prior to the Chase Ink Plus even being around and then later on applied for the Plus.
-So I have both cards and use them both to keep track of purchases for different needs.
+I personally have both cards and use them both to keep track of purchases for different needs.